AnyChart/docs.anychart.com/Basic_Charts/Stacked/Overview.md

 To add the percent symbol to axis labels, use [Axes Labels](../../Axes_and_Grids/Axes_Labels_Formatting) formatting:

 ```
-// configure labels on the Y-axis
+// configure labels on the y-axis
 chart.yAxis().labels().format("{%value}%");
 ```